markoleptic/EncounterPlanner/UserGuide.md

 #### Cooldown Overrides

 If the cooldown durations obtained using the WoW API don't match reality, you can set custom spell cooldown durations using this menu.
-These durations will be used to draw the [Spell Cooldown Durations](#view), if enabled.
+These durations are used in place of the default to draw the [Spell Cooldown Durations](#view), if enabled.

 #### Keybindings